The Most Interesting Bridges in Venice

 Ponte di Rialto

-The bridge connects two important institutions in Venice: the Galleries of the Academy (from which it takes its name) in the Dorsoduro district, and the Venetian Institute for Sciences (Istituto Veneto di Scienze) in the San Marco district.
+The bridge connects two important institutions in Venice: the Accademia Galleries (from which it takes its name) in the Dorsoduro district, and the Venetian Institute of Science, Literature and Art (Istituto Veneto di Scienze, Lettere ed Arti) in the San Marco district.

 The Academy Bridge was built in 1854, out of iron, by the English engineer Neville (the same one who, 4 years later, would also build Ponte degli Scalzi).
 Initially, the bridge bore the name Ponte della Carità, after the complex comprising the monastery, church, and Scuola Grande della Carità, where the Galleries of the Academy would later be installed.